WorkerFramework/worker-framework/worker-core/readme.md

   indicated as requeued by the WorkerQueue
  - core.currentIdleTime: the time in milliseconds since the worker was doing anything useful.
- - core.inputSizes: histogram of input (task) message sizes in bytes
  - core.outputSize: histogram of output (result) messages sizes in bytes
  - config.lookups: the number of configuration lookups performed by the ConfigurationSource.